smlnj/prettyprint/README.md

 ## The device model.

-The render functor is parameterized over the DEVICE signature defined in device/device.sig.
+Rendering formats is implemented by a RenderFn functor, which is parameterized over the DEVICE signature defined in device/device.sig.
 It is possible that this device model is "compatible" with the PPDevice library (which JHR is developing the smlnj-lib library).
-I claim that the implementation of the ANSI term device here is simpler and cleaner than the one found in PPDevice.
+However, I claim that the implementation of the ANSI term device here is simpler and cleaner than the one found in PPDevice.

 - device/device.cm

 - device/device.sig

-- device/plain-device.sml: plain text output device with no device styles or tokens
+- device/plain-device.sml: plain text output device with no device styles or tokens (that is, device and token are trivial types (= unit)).

 - device/ansiterm-device.sml: ANSI terminal device with device styles and tokens